-- Revisit 2019 Communications Plan and scope deliverables based on available funds; - Continue to speak at conferences, webinars, guided walks, etc. furthering information sharing on The Meadoway; - Complete graphic layout of the Meadow Restoration Handbook and explore publication opportunities; - Reinvigorate discussions with academic institutes to hold a Meadoway research forum (explored with University of Toronto Scarborough Campus prior to COVID-19); and - Update the website to include a section highlighting awards achieved to date.
+- Continue to speak at conferences, webinars, guided walks, etc. furthering information sharing on The Meadoway; - Complete graphic layout of the Meadow Restoration Manual and explore publication opportunities; - Reinvigorate discussions with academic institutes to hold a Meadoway research forum (explored with University of Toronto Scarborough Campus prior to COVID-19); and - Update the website to include a section highlighting awards achieved to date.